pchiorean/Indentz/docs/README.md

 Adds a label with the page aspect ratio, on the slug of each page, on the **info** layer.

 #### **`Offset Paths`**

-This is a slightly modified version of [**OffsetPath**](https://creativepro.com/indesign-cad-tool/) by Olav Martin Kvern, that creates paths around selected objects at a custom offset distance:
+This is a slightly modified version of [**OffsetPath**](https://creativepro.com/indesign-cad-tool/) by Olav Martin Kvern.
+It uses a clever method to create paths around selected objects at a custom offset distance:

 > When you apply a Contour-type text wrap to an object, you’re creating a path around that object—and you can specify an offset distance.
 The text wrap path is accessible via scripting.
-That means that we could apply a text wrap with a given offset, then capture the path and path points of that path, turn off text wrap, and then create the a new path from those geometric coordinates.
+That means that we could apply a text wrap with a given offset, then capture the path and path points of that path, turn off text wrap, and then create a new path from those geometric coordinates.

+I fixed some bugs and added a default value, an option to join contours, and support for undoing.

 #### **`QR`** <small>F9</small>
 Adds a QR code on each spread of the active document (outside visible area, if possible) or to separate PDF files[^2]:

 |             On document             |             On file              |